jolynnn8D/python-concurrency/README.md

 An extension of `01.
 Threading` to see how multiprocesses differ from multithreaded programmes in Python.
 Some key points to observe are the overhead involved in context switching and the manipulation of shared resources.

 ## 03. Generators
 A simple exercise on how generators can be used for data processing pipelines and a leadup into understanding coroutines.
+This loosely follows the PyCon presentation: [Generator Tricks For Systems Programmers](https://www.dabeaz.com/generators/Generators.pdf).